biesnecker/biesnecker.com/content/posts/why-is-propaganda-so-much-more-successful-when-it-stirs-up-hatred.md

 ---
-title: Why is propaganda so much more successful when it stirs up hatred?
+title: Envy, hatred, and propaganda
-date: 2022-07-22T00:10:19.001Z
+date: 2022-07-22T00:50:21.751Z
-summary: Envy, hatred, and propaganda.
+summary: Why is propaganda so much more successful when it stirs up hatred?
 tags:
   - philosophy
   - bertrandrussell